Discover Magic Hiking to Maroon Bells in Aspen

 They don’t say anything about crying, so I assume I was good on that front.

 After I yelled several times, a large dark skin man with hiking poles came into view from the direction I ran from.
-He was wearing earbuds and said, in barely discernable English, “You ok?” and then he grunted.
+He was wearing earbuds and said, in barely discernible English, “You ok?” and then he grunted.
 I’d met my bear.

-Down into the valley
+Down into the valley at Crater Lake

 Not the cliff, not that tree cluster … must be through this rock pile …

 In the end, the trail slopes down and opens up into a valley bordered by mountain cliffs, waterfalls, and finally, Crater Lake.
+The hike to Crater Lake is about 3.5 to 3.8 miles round-trip (out and back).
+You’ll gain about 600-700 feet of elevation from Maroon Lake to Crater Lake.

-Lake views
+Crater Lake views

 In the middle of the mountains, and a nifty little beaver dam, the blue-green lake sits nestled in perfect stillness.
-Because it’s so sheltered, it has high nutrient levels, which contribute to algae growth creating its unique color.
+Because it’s so sheltered, it has high nutrient levels, which contribute to algae growth, creating its unique color.

 Standing there, I watched a beaver make his dam while keeping my eyes peeled for bears (I was paranoid now).
 A trail goes around the lake and gives you a delightful new reflection view every 20 feet.